Critical classes of power graphs and reconstruction of directed power graphs: -classes in power graphs

-We emphasize that the above statement is completely new and corrects a wrong conclusion appearing in \cite{Cameron_2}.
-Indeed in \cite[pages 782--783]{Cameron_2}, it is claimed that there is no $\mathtt{N}$-class $C$ of plain type with $|C|=p^r-p^s$ and $|\hat{C}|=p^r$, for some prime number $p$ and some $r,s$ integers with $r\geq 2$ and $s\in [r-2]_0.$ But it is instead easy to exhibit examples of $\mathtt{N}$-classes of plain type satisfying those arithmetical conditions.
+In \cite[pages 782--783]{Cameron_2}, it is claimed that there is no $\mathtt{N}$-class $C$ of plain type satisfying $|C|=p^r-p^s$ and $|\hat{C}|=p^r$, for some prime number $p$ and some $r,s$ integers with $r\geq 2$ and $s\in [r-2]_0.$ That is a mistake, because it is instead easy to exhibit examples of $\mathtt{N}$-classes of plain type satisfying those arithmetical restrictions.